 The Central Credit Register is a national database that, on request provides:

 - a borrower with an individual credit report detailing their credit agreements;

 - a lender with comprehensive information to help with credit assessments; and

 - the Central Bank with better insights into national trends in the provision of credit.

 The Central Credit Register also supports the Central Bank’s obligations and functions, including consumer protection, supervising the financial sector and ensuring financial stability.

 Since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, have submitted personal and credit information on those loans to the Central Credit Register every month.
 The Central Credit Register started with credit cards, mortgages, overdrafts, and personal loans.

 Since 31 March 2018 licensed moneylenders and local authorities have submitted information to the Central Credit Register every month.
 Business loans have also been included from this time.
-Other types of loans such as Hire Purchase and Personal Contract Plans (PCP) will be added from 30 June 2019.
+Since 30 June 2019, lenders have submitted information on hire purchase, personal contract plans (PCP) and asset finance loans to the Central Credit Register.
 Find more information on what is included on the Central Credit Register.

 Lenders must request your credit report of you have applied for a loan of €2,000 or more.
 Lenders may request a credit report if the amount applied for is less than €2,000.

 A lender may obtain your credit report if: